heinrichhermann/ai-launchkit-local/README.md

 ## 🔄 Migration from Domain-based Installation

-If you have an existing domain-based AI LaunchKit installation:
+If you have an existing domain-based AI Learning Kit installation:

 ### Backup Data
 ```bash